MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/nuget.md

 - Create a [new feed](../../artifacts/get-started-nuget.md#create-feed) if you don't have one already.

-## Publish NuGet packages to an internal feed
+## Publish NuGet packages to a feed in the same organization

 > [!NOTE]
 > To publish your packages to a feed using Azure Pipelines, make sure that both the **Project Collection Build Service** and your project's **Build Service** identities are granted the **Feed Publisher (Contributor)** role assigned in your feed settings.
 See [Manage permissions](../../artifacts/feeds/feed-permissions.md) for more details.